hazelcast/hazelcast/docs/design/sql/03-network-protocol.md

 re-established later.
 Connection to a particular member is provided by the `EndpointManager` interface through `getConnection()` and `getOrConnect()` methods.
 Subsequent calls to these methods may return different connection objects.

-The order of the delivery of messages sent over a single `Connection` object is **not defined** in the general case.
-However, the current implementations have relatively strong ordering and delivery guarantees, because internally, they use a single socket connection:
+The order of the delivery of messages sent over a single `Connection` object is **not defined** for the following reasons:
-1. If a packet is delivered to a receiver, then all previous packets sent through the same connection are also delivered
-1. If sending of packet A happens-before sending of packet B, then submission of packet A for execution on the receiver happens-before the submission of packet B.

-Hazelcast Jet relies on these guarantees.
+1. Multiple physical connections could be used internally.
+1. An automatic reconnect could happen.

 ### 2.3 Operation